-In part-1 of this tutorial, I have given an brief introduction about cloud computing, how to use Azure notebook and steps followed to create a machine learning model.
+In part-1 of this tutorial, I have given a brief introduction about cloud computing, how to use the Azure notebook and the steps followed to create a machine learning model.

 Table of Content:

 - What’s the need of cloud services for machine learning?